tne-lab/plugin-GUI/README.md

 # Open Ephys GUI

+__This version of the GUI includes many of the plugins used extensively by TNEL projects.
+However, the GUI has been updated.
+This version is useable, but no longer updated.
+See the new [cmake build](https://github.com/tne-lab/plugin-GUI/tree/development) of the GUI where plugins are built separately.
+The extra plugins that are included in this branch can be found here.
+[Phase Calculator](https://github.com/tne-lab/phase-calculator/tree) and [Crossing Detector](https://github.com/tne-lab/crossing-detector/tree).
+See the cmake-gui branches of these repositories to add these plugins to the new GUI cmake build.__

 ![GUI screenshot](https://static1.squarespace.com/static/53039db8e4b0649958e13c7b/t/53bc11f0e4b0e16f33110ad8/1404834318628/?format=1000w)

 The Open Ephys GUI is designed to provide a fast and flexible interface for acquiring and visualizing data from extracellular electrodes.
 Compatible data acquisition hardware includes: